May 21 2018 by Jess

 From creatine phosphate through to glycogen stores in our liver and muscles, our body has an amazing ability to ensure we function well and to dip into the required fuel type we need, as long as it’s on hand.

-Bananas contain vitamins, minerals, dietary fibre and simple carbohydrates (i.e. sugar) that allow your body to perform better and longer.
+Bananas contain vitamins, minerals, dietary fiber and simple carbohydrates (i.e. sugar) that allow your body to perform better and longer.
 Your body's preferred fuel for immediate, easy-to-access energy is sugar, and bananas contain around 14g of natural sugar per medium-sized banana.
 A banana ahead of an intense workout would be ample to power that exercise, or if your workout is low intensity or a shorter timeframe, you can enjoy half a banana.

 Apples are another useful fruit to have on hand for a quick burst of energy before a workout.
 They naturally contain fructose and glucose which can help overall performance by increasing stamina and cognitive ability.
 The glucose helps replenish the body and support muscle recovery.